juujii/busapp/readme.md

    ```bash
    pip install requests rpi_lcd
    ```
+3. Update the STOPIDS on line 7 and 8 of the busapp.py
-3. Ensure your LCD is properly connected to the Raspberry Pi's GPIO pins
+4. Ensure your LCD is properly connected to the Raspberry Pi's GPIO pins

 ## Configuration

 The application is configured to monitor two TfL bus stops:
-- Northbound: <STOPID>
+- Northbound: <YOURSTOPIDS>
-- Southbound: <STOPID>
+- Southbound: <YOURSTOPIDS>

 To monitor your chosen bus stops, modify the `NORTH_URL` and `SOUTH_URL` variables at the top of the script.
 Stop ID's can be found through the [TFL's API documentation.](https://api.tfl.gov.uk/)